homearanya/satrails/src/pages/tours/meander-hike.md

 Most of the Meander route follows the long sandy beaches that characterise this section of the coast.
 There are few hills or rocky headlands that hinder your progress along wide open expanses of sea and sand broken only by small lagoons and river valleys lined by coastal dune forest vegetation.

 The tour provides for either fly-in or self drive to the Eastern Cape with shuttles to the start of the Meander route at either Kob Inn or Mazeppa Bay.
 After the first night dinner, bed and breakfast accommodation you will meet with your guide and arrange for porters drawn from local villages to carry your bags to the next hotel in the chain.
 The chain of hotels extends at approx. 15km intervals from Kob Inn south to the old border of the Kei river.
-Here you will take the pont (one of the last operating in the country) and after a short stroll you will reach the holiday and retirement settlement of Morgan Bay which connects through to East London.
+Here you will take the pont (one of the last operating in the country) and after a short stroll you will reach the holiday settlement of Morgan Bay which connects through to East London.
 Here your tour ends with either a pick up of your car or a shuttle back the next day to East London Airport for your flight home.